Welcome to Klarna’s Shopping Pulse!

 Millennials high interest for personal finances stands out.

 The difference between Millennials and other generations is greater than the gender gap in all countries.
-As a matter of fact, across the 17 countries featured this report there’s only one where another generation expresses a higher interest.
+As a matter of fact, across the 18 countries featured this report there’s only three where another generation expresses a higher interest.

 Millennials